The Open 2019: How to watch The Open Championship golf – TV channel, live stream, dates, times

 The Open will take place at the Portrush Royal Golf Club in Portrush, Northern Ireland.

-The last time Northern Ireland hosted the competition, it was played at Portrush in 1951.
+The last time Northern Ireland hosted the competition, it was also played at Portrush in 1951.

 McIlroy set the record for the old format of the course with a round of 61 in 2005 when he was just 16 years old.